Amsterdam/openstad-e2e/README.md

 # Cypress test suite for Openstad Integration test

-See docs.openstad.amsterdam for more info about type of sites.
+See https://docs.openstad.amsterdam/ for more info about Openstad and it's features.

-We are currently testing setting up integration tests for our the following sites:
+This suite currently contains end to end tests for  the following type of sites running on Openstad:

 ### Budgeting site
 This is a participatory budgetting site in voting phase, where users need a voting code to be able to vote.
+Tests cover voting, creating voting codes etc.

 ### Submitting ideas site
-This is a site where users can sumbit their ideas
+This is a site where users can sumbit their ideas.
+Tests cover submitting ideas, validating, displaying, editing etc.

 ### Voting site
-A small site where users can vote on ideas with their e-mail
+This is a voting site where users can vote on one idea by authenticating with their e-mail.

 ### Admin panel
-Much more settings and combinations of sites are available in the Openstad system, these will be added step by step.
+The admin panels allows for creating, editing, and deleting sites.
+Tests in this suite test the general create, read, delete and update of the site.
+As well as testing the updating of more complicated settings like changing a URL, which involves different servers and correct host settings.

 ## Getting started